MonoGame/monogame.github.io/articles/packaging_games.md

+---
+_title: Package games for distribution
+_description: How to package your game for distribution.
+---

 # Package games for distribution

 Once your game is ready to be published, it is recommended that you package it properly for consumption by players.